Cnut: Birth and kingship

-Some hint of Cnut's childhood can be found in the Flateyjarbók, a 13th-century Icelandic source that says he was taught his soldiery by the chieftain Thorkell the Tall, brother to Sigurd, Jarl of Jomsborg, and the legendary Jomsvikings, at their stronghold on the island of Wollin, off the coast of Pomerania.
+Some hint of Cnut's childhood can be found in the Flateyjarbók, a 13th-century Icelandic source that says he was taught his soldiery by the chieftain Thorkell the Tall, brother to Sigvaldi, Jarl of Jomsborg, and the legendary Jomsvikings, at their stronghold on the island of Wollin, off the coast of Pomerania.
 His date of birth, like his mother's name, is unknown.
 Contemporary works such as the Chronicon and the Encomium Emmae, do not mention this.
 Even so, in a Knútsdrápa by the skald Óttarr svarti, there is a statement that Cnut was "of no great age" when he first went to war.
-It also mentions a battle identifiable with Sweyn Forkbeard's invasion of England and attack on the city of Norwich, in 1003–04, after the St. Brice's Day massacre of Danes by the English, in 1002.
+It also mentions a battle identifiable with Swein Forkbeard's invasion of England and attack on the city of Norwich, in 1003–04, after the St. Brice's Day massacre of Danes by the English, in 1002.
 If Cnut indeed accompanied this expedition, his birthdate may be near 990, or even 980.
-If not, and if the skald's poetic verse references another assault, such as Sweyn's conquest of England in 1013–14, it may even suggest a birth date nearer 1000.
+If not, and if the skald's poetic verse references another assault, such as Swein's conquest of England in 1013–14, it may even suggest a birth date nearer 1000.
 There is a passage of the Encomiast (as the author of the Encomium Emmae is known) with a reference to the force Cnut led in his English conquest of 1015–16.
 Here (see below) it says all the Vikings were of "mature age" under Cnut "the king".

 A description of Cnut appears in the 13th-century Icelandic Knýtlinga saga:

-Hardly anything is known for sure of Cnut's life until the year he was part of a Scandinavian force under his father, King Sweyn, in his invasion of England in summer 1013.
+Hardly anything is known for sure of Cnut's life until the year he was part of a Scandinavian force under his father, King Swein, in his invasion of England in summer 1013.
 Cnut was likely part of his father's 1003 and 1004 campaigns in England, although the evidence is not firm.
 The 1013 invasion was the climax to a succession of Viking raids spread over a number of decades.
-Following their landing in the Humber, the kingdom fell to the Vikings quickly, and near the end of the year King Æthelred fled to Normandy, leaving Sweyn Forkbeard in possession of England.
-In the winter, Sweyn was in the process of consolidating his kingship, with Cnut left in charge of the fleet and the base of the army at Gainsborough in Lincolnshire.
+Following their landing in the Humber, the kingdom fell to the Vikings quickly, and near the end of the year King Æthelred fled to Normandy, leaving Swein Forkbeard in possession of England.
+In the winter, Swein was in the process of consolidating his kingship, with Cnut left in charge of the fleet and the base of the army at Gainsborough in Lincolnshire.